 Dr Khasreen has passion to teaching at high level; he earned his Postgraduate Certificate in Academic Practices (Higher Education) in 2010 from Heriot Watt University.

-He was appointed senior lecturer of architectural technology at Southampton Solent University in 2012 and has contributed to making sustainable design practice a core within the built environment courses.
+He was appointed senior lecturer of architectural technology at Solent University in 2012 and has contributed to making sustainable design practice a core within the built environment courses.
 Most of his work has been concerned with life-cycle assessment of buildings and materials, and the sustainability theme brought him into the research community concerned with energy in buildings.

 He currently tutors students with interests in climate change, sustainability, CO2 reduction, life-cycle assessment, low/zero carbon technologies and human behaviour in buildings.